-1.34 During normal office hours from the close of nominations until the day before the poll, only certain people are entitled to inspect home address forms.
-These people are:

-- any (other) person standing nominated as a candidate in the same electoral area as you - the proposer or seconder of any other person standing nominated as a candidate in the same electoral area as you - 1.35 No person is permitted to take an extract from them or make a copy of them.
+- 1.43 During normal office hours from the close of nominations until the day before the poll, only certain people are entitled to inspect home address forms.
+These people are: - any (other) person standing nominated as a candidate in the same electoral area as you - the election agent of any other person standing nominated as a candidate in the same electoral area as you - (or, if the candidate is acting as their own agent, any person nominated by them) - the proposer or seconder of any other person standing nominated as a candidate in the same electoral area as you - 1.44 No person is permitted to take an extract from them or make a copy of them.